SougataMukherjee/DSA-and-Algo/Concept/linked-list.md

 `Data`: The value or information stored in the node.<br>
 `Next` (in Singly Linked List) or Next and Prev (in Doubly Linked List): Pointers to the next node in the sequence (and previous node for doubly linked list).<br>

+### list vs linked list

+A list is a linear collection of elements stored in contiguous memory locations (e.g. an array).

+A linked list is a linear data structure where elements (nodes) are connected via pointers, allowing dynamic memory allocation

 ### Limitations of Arrays

 #### Fixed Size: